lf-lang/lingua-franca/README.md

 # A Model of Computation using Pret Machines (Precision Timed Computation)

 ## Proposed names for this project
  * Intermezzo

-Ongoing notes from discussions.
+ * [please add more suggestions here]

 ## Objectives

+### 1. Deterministic Coordination of Actors
+ * Interactions are timed (discrete) events
- * Well defined simultaneity
+ * Well-defined simultaneity
- * Support parallel & distributed
+ * Support for parallel & distributed
- * Be able to construct deterministic
+ * Non-determinism must be allowed explicitly

+### 2. Real-time Guarantees
+ * Scheduler + WCET analysis
- * Explicitly allow nondeterminism
+ * Deadlines

 ## Features

- * Islands of atomicity <=> actors
+### Actors
+  * Private data
- * Coordination == DE
+  * Ports

-## Mutually Atomic
+#### Mutually Atomic Reactions

-Private data
-Time stamps on incoming messages

-Handler for actor
+An actor will have all input events available at each model time before it reacts to any input event at that time stamp.
+A reaction may:

- * A1 computation on private data
+ * A1 computate on private data
  * A2 send events to output ports
- * A3 request invocation of p at t + delta
+ * A3 request invocation of a procedure at t + delta
  * A4 read any inputs & either get a value or null
  * A5 access current time == time stamp of input
  * A6 request an async, callback of proc (what is current time?)